fitabigail/family-quiz/README.md

 | TRUE/FALSE | End of the qiuz | Input TRUE or FALSE | A  message displayed with congratulation and  display the final  user score  |
 ||

+# Bugs

+* the questions answer was not taken the the lower case of False and True, this I have fixed with lower() and an list of[ true, false]
+* indentations cause me some erros which have fixe deleting the spaces at the beginning of a code line.
+* the code for title was not diplayed properly to Heroku , so I have fixed the issue by changing the code syntax.

+# Remaining bugs:

+* title when is displayed to Heroku is not seen up to not scrool up, I could not fixed.
+* the program is running inthe window without any margins and paddings.

 # Deployment